-Further advice about the Freedom of Information Act 2000 and the Environmental Information Regulations 2004 is available Information Governance section of the Development and Growth Department.
+Further advice about the Freedom of Information Act 2000 and the Environmental Information Regulations 2004 is available from the Information Compliance Team.

 6.7 Insurance for volunteers and external organisations

 External assistance is frequently sought from individuals, voluntary and other organisations, to support the response to an emergency.